tjausm/Jip/readme.md

 - every path through a program a valid path? e.g. do we need an ending note to denote the ending or can we just assume that a node without edges is the end

 ## Todo's
+- [ ] fibonacci cfg klopt nog steeds niet
+- [ ] change retval_id to a static string in shared?
 - [ ] argument assignment upon function entering
 - [ ] retval assignment upon function leaving
 - [ ] object accesing vanaf de heap e.g.